ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

   3. Change the `|-a` rules for `f -< e`, `f -<< e`, `c e`, `\p -> c`, and `(| e c ... |)` to use the above type families in the relevant places.
 In the context of GHC’s implementation, this means emitting equality constraints between applications of those type families rather than solving everything up front.

-Because the ASCII-art versions of the modified rules are more difficult to read than properly typeset versions, I’ve created readable renderings of the key rules (where Σ(θ) is used in place of `ArrowStackTup` and Σ(Δ,θ) is used in place of `ArrowEnvTup`):
+Because the ASCII-art versions of the modified rules are more difficult to read than properly typeset versions, I’ve created readable renderings of the key rules (where Sᴛᴋ⟦𝜎⟧ is used in place of `ArrowStackTup` and Eɴᴠ⟦𝜏,𝜎⟧ is used in place of `ArrowEnvTup`):

 <img src="0000-typechecking-rules.png" height="600" />

-The rule for `f -<< e` follows naturally from the one for `f -< e`, and the other rules remain essentially unchanged.
+The full set of rules, rendered from [this Ott model](0000-typechecking-rules.ott), are [available here in PDF form](0000-typechecking-rules.pdf).

 ### Desugaring